Need for the Advocacy Program

 The community at large has increased opportunities for exposure to the viewpoints, concerns and experiences of African-Americans and other low-income and minority persons.
 Greater exposure to differing experiences and points of view may help increase the understanding and reduce the levels of prejudice, discrimination, hostility and conflict among the various groups.

-This program coordinated the publication of the State of Black Fort Wayne (SoBFW), is overseeing it’s distribution throughout the community, and working through the Advocacy Committee to organize community forums to share and discuss the content of the document;
+This program coordinated the publication of the State of Black Fort Wayne (SoBFW), and oversaw it’s distribution throughout the community, and worked through the Advocacy Committee in organizing community forums to share and discuss the content of the document.